My Meal Planning Process

 - Chase usually cooks a meal 1-2 nights a week.
 Not only because he’s an amazing cook, but because I literally don’t have to buy anything for the meals that Chase makes.
 Unlike me, Chase is definitely not a planner.
 He won’t know what he’s cooking until he gets in the kitchen.
 And he is so gifted at creating awesome meals out of things we already have in our fridge or pantry.

 - Ok, Lincoln is a year and a half so most people would argue that he can eat anything now.
 But seriously y’all…my kid is a crazy eater.
 He doesn’t quite grasp the concept of biting…. or chewing for that matter.
 He literally grabs every single thing that is on his plate and shoves it in his mouth all at the same time.
 It’s terrifying!
 Every time I think I’m going to have to use the Heimlich, I glance back and his mouth is empty…as in, he’s swallowed everything whole!
-On top of that, he likes to “fake choke” ….and he thinks it’s hilarious. *insert eye rolling emoji* Needless to say, I’m still careful about certain foods.
+On top of that, he likes to “fake choke” ….and he thinks it’s hilarious.
+No…just no. Needless to say, I’m still careful about certain foods.
 He mainly eats what we eat, except for raw veggies and nuts and all that.
 So when I plan meals, I try to keep that in the back on my mind.

 - Also, he doesn’t eat a ton.
 So sometimes meals that I make are only meant to serve 2 people (like the flatbreads we make).
 Here are my solutions in that situation: